 Champions for Change 2023

-Applications for the 2023 class will be available available now!
+Applications for the 2023 class are available now!

 - One Essay

 - One Peer Recommendation

 Application Deadline: January 6, 2023 at 11:59 pm EST

 Please view the “Meet the Champions” tab to read bios of the 2022 Champion for Change class.

 Beyond national recognition events, Champions remain engaged with CNAY through one-year term on CNAY’s Youth Advisory Board, and take advantage of ongoing opportunities to contribute to the national dialogue on critical issues affecting youth in Indian Country.